8 Common Problems Caused By Simple Vitamin Deficiencies

 If you don’t have enough nutrients, you don’t have enough energy, so your body doesn’t put as many resources into supporting your hair, nails, and skin.

-If you have a digestive disorder, especially one like Crohn’s disease, indigestion, or acid reflux, you might not be absorbing biotin properly.
+If you have a digestive disorder, especially one like Crohn’s, indigestion, or acid reflux, you might not be absorbing biotin properly.

 Pregnancy, drug use, alcohol use, or heavy smoking can all cause a biotin deficiency.